User Experience: How to Improve Website Scannability

 Product Page for GNO Blankets Website

-Readability defines how easy people can read words, phrases, and blocks of copy.
+Readability refers to how easy it is for people to read words, phrases, and blocks of copy.
 Legibility measures how quickly and intuitively users can distinguish the letters in a particular typeface.
-These characteristics should be carefully considered, especially for the interfaces filled with a lot of text.
-The color of the background, amount of space around copy blocks, kerning, leading, type of font, and font pairing – all these factors influence the ability to quickly scan the text and catch the content convincing users to stay.
-To prevent the problem, designers have to check if the typography laws are followed and whether the chosen fonts support general visual hierarchy and readability.
+These characteristics should be carefully considered, especially for interfaces with a lot of text.
+The color of the background, amount of space around copy blocks, kerning, leading, type of font, and font pairing – all these factors influence the ability to quickly scan the text and catch the content, convincing users to stay.
+To prevent the problem, designers must ensure that typography guidelines are followed and that the chosen fonts support a clear visual hierarchy and readability.
 User testing will help to check how quickly and easily users are able to perceive the text.

 Dessert Recipe Website